 This is a guest post by Sonja Key, the travel blogger behind To Europe With Kids.
 She is mom to a daughter and son, and her family of four loves exploring Europe together.
 Sonja enjoys planning and researching their trips, and is enthusiastic about sharing tips, finds, and little-known destinations in Europe that appeal to families.
-You can follow Sonja on Twitter on @ToEuropewithKid.
+This list of things to do is fantastic … thank you, Sonja!

-The archetypical things you picture when you think of Germany — lederhosen, castles, the Alps, beer, Maypoles, and folk festivals — are all found in the beautiful fairytale region of southern Bavaria, the largest and oldest federal-state in Germany.
-Historical buildings and stunning landscapes, friendly rural and city folk, make this a great family travel destination.
+The archetypical things you picture when you think of Germany — lederhosen, castles, the Alps, beer, Maypoles and folk festivals — are all found in the beautiful fairytale region of southern Bavaria, the largest and oldest federal-state in Germany.
+Historical buildings and stunning landscapes, plus friendly rural and city folk, make this a great family travel destination.

-Let’s start with food, since many of us are challenged with adorable, but picky, little eaters.
-Bavarian culture practically revolves around eating and drinking, and their food is hearty, mild tasting, and appealing.
+Let’s start with food, since many of us are challenged with adorable but picky little eaters.
+Bavarian culture practically revolves around eating and drinking, and their food is hearty, mild-tasting and appealing.
 Giant, soft, warm pretzels are sold in most delis and bakeries.
 Food stalls in every city offer bratwurst on a roll, and if a bratwurst is too foreign for your little one ask for a “wienerwurst” instead.
 It’s a fair substitute for a hot dog, and healthier than the ones we eat at home.
 And if all else fails, there’s always Nutella spread on toast.

-In our travels to Bavaria, we have found a number of towns with particularly kid-friendly activities and sites, all of them with enough gorgeous scenery to please the grown-ups as well.
+In our travels to Bavaria, we have found a number of towns with particularly kid-friendly activities and sites, all of them with enough gorgeous scenery to please the grownups as well.

-Depending on the ages of your children you might choose to visit Linderhof or Herrenchiemsee instead.
-They are smaller, the guided tours are not as lengthy, and they both have expansive gardens with water fountains, and so might be more attractive to a family with toddlers or pre-schoolers.
+Depending on the ages of your children, you might choose to visit Linderhof Castle or Herrenchiemsee Castle instead.
+They are smaller and the guided tours are not as lengthy.
+Also, they both have expansive gardens with water fountains, and so might be more attractive to a family with toddlers or preschoolers.

 Ciao Bambino can help you plan an incredible family vacation in Bavaria

-Our Family Vacation Consulting Team will work with you to book accommodations, recommend activities and more, all with one-on-one support.
+Our Family Vacation Advisor team will work with you to book accommodations, recommend activities and more, all with one-on-one support.
 Click here to send us a request >

 Herrenchiemsee Castle’s biggest attraction for children is that it’s located on an island in the middle of a lake, so getting there is half the fun.
-The castle is large and impressive, but Ludwig only managed to finish twenty rooms inside, which are available to tour.
+The castle is large and impressive, but Ludwig only managed to finish 20 rooms inside, which are available to tour.
 Like Linderhof, the palace grounds are exquisite.

-The tourist resort of Garmisch-Partenkirchen is remembered for being the site of past Winter Olympic Games, so if your family likes to ski, Garmisch is the place.
+The tourist resort of Garmisch-Partenkirchen is remembered for being the site of past Winter Olympic games, so if your family likes to ski, Garmisch is the place.
 It is a delightful Bavarian village with painted chalets, surrounded by mountains.
-A super fun summer activity for the whole family is a ride on the Rodelbahn, a fast, winding, wheeled sled ride down the mountain on a paved bobsled course.
+A super-fun summer activity for the whole family is a ride on the Rodelbahn, a fast, winding, wheeled sled ride down the mountain on a paved bobsled course.
 It’s reasonably priced and a good time for everyone.